Shyamal-Shah/system-design/LLD_Problems/Games/TicTacToe/Solution/README.md

 ### Player

-We next define an interface or abstract class for `Player` representing the players of the game.
+We next define an interface or abstract class called `AbstractPlayer` representing the players of the game.
 The reason of choosing an interface or abstract class is that we can implement or extend it to `HumanPlayer` and `AIPlayer` in the future.
 For now we will have `HumanPlayer`.

 It will have the following properties:

+- ID
 - Name
 - Mark (`MARK`)

 It has following methods:

-- setSymbol()
-- getSymbol()
+- getMark()
 - playTurn() -> User selects the free place on the board to mark

 # PlayerFactory

-We create a Factory `IPlayerFactory` interface for creating `Player` objects based on the user selection.
-Also create `HumanPlayerFactory` and `AIPlayerFactory` concrete classes implementing `IPlayerFactory`.
+We create a Factory `IPlayerFactory` interface for creating `AbstractPlayer` objects based on the user selection.
+Also create `HumanPlayerFactory` and `AIPlayerFactory` in future concrete classes implementing `IPlayerFactory`.

 It has following method:

-- createPlayer() -> Returns object of `Player`
+- createPlayer() -> Returns object of `AbstractPlayer`

 ### Board